 - Geofencing + Extended Compatibility: To that end, the new model now comes with geofencing, and support for Amazon Echo’s Alexa and Apple’s HomeKit and Siri.
 That ticks the boxes for those users with a growing range of gadgets that can be controlled by voice.

-- Cost Effective: However, at about $150 as of this writing (check here for latest), it costs a lot less than Honeywell’s WiFi Smart Thermostat and rivals like Nest.
+- Cost Effective: However, at its price (check here for latest), it costs a lot less than Honeywell’s WiFi Smart Thermostat and rivals like Nest.
 At that price, there are some limitations, it only uses WiFi and most control is expected to be done via a smartphone or voice control.